DiegoCosta1990/netflix-clone/README.md

 # netflix-clone
- Netflix Clone with react js and firebase
+ Netflix Clone with react js and firebase.

 Thanks to Clever Programmer´s youtube channel.